 FUNDER: The project was funded by the US Department of Health and Human Services Administration, Maternal and Child Health Bureau.

-NICHQ'S ROLE: Led a planned innovation program to identify successful state level strategies of enhancing healthcare and other community services, synthesized a new framework to be applied in the subsequent collaborative process, and assessed its validity through expert review and field testing.
+OUR ROLE: Led a planned innovation program to identify successful state level strategies of enhancing healthcare and other community services, synthesized a new framework for subsequent collaborative processes, and assessed its validity through expert review and field testing.
 Facilitated a Breakthrough Series learning collaborative to apply the framework of the innovation program to two topic areas— Epilepsy and the Newborn Hearing Screening.